countnazgul/qlikview-file-system-access/README.md

         '?'     , '%3F'
         '@'     , '%40'
         '['     , '%5B'
-        ']'     , '%5D'
         '>'     , '%3E'
         '<'     , '%3C'
         chr(39) , '%27'
       ];

 After the mapping table is created MapSubString function can be used to encode the string:

     MapSubstring('URLEncode', FileToDelete)

+#### QlikView Usage
+There is a ready QV script (qvfsa_delete.txt) which can be used to access the mehods

+Here is an example of using the app from inside QlikView:

+    // Loop throug files in folder, load the data from the files,
+    // store the data in qvd and delete the raw data files

+    set vRawDataFolder =  c:\test\;
+    for each File in filelist ( '$(vRawDataFolder)' & '*.csv' )

+	  DataTable:
+	  Load
+		*
+	  From $(File) (txt, codepage is 1252, embedded labels, delimiter is ',', msq);

+      let vQVFSA_ForDelete = '$(File)'; // path object to be deleted set vQVFSA_Url = http://192.168.1.106:3001; // the url where app can be reached
+  set vQVFSA_method = deletefile; // method which will be used
+  $(Include=$(vQVFSA_Url)/qvscripts/qvfsa_delete.txt); // include the code

+    next

+The qvfsa_delete.txt include errorMode variable set so if there any errors during the deletion script execution the main script will continue.

+Example qvw file can be found in \static\qvw folder.

-#### Inclide hosted script
+#### Include hosted script
 The /qvscriptslist will return list with all available scripts.
 The script are stored in \static\qvscripts folder.
 For example the url encoding table might be one of this scripts.
 Let's this script file is named qv_urlencode_mapping.txt.
 So to include this script in script editor in QV must type:

     $(Include=http://localhost:3001/qvscripts/qv_urlencode_mapping.txt);

-Using the above incldue clause will create the url encoding mapping table in QV so there is no need to paste the table in all files that is used.
+Using the above include clause will create the url encoding mapping table in QV so there is no need to paste the table in all files that is used.

 #### What's next
-  * clean the code
+  * code clean up
   * add new methods for rename files/folders, copy/move files/folders, zip/unzip